-With so much web browsing taking place on mobile devices, more and more of your prospects will be viewing your site on a web browser built for a mobile platform.
+With so much web browsing taking place on mobile devices, more of your prospects will be viewing your site on a web browser built for a mobile platform.

-- Keep your forms short – having fewer form fields enables higher conversion rates, and makes them easier for mobile viewers to see and complete
+- Keep your forms short — the fewer fields your form has, the higher your conversion rate will be.
+Having fewer fields makes forms easier for mobile viewers to see and complete.

-- Use conditional fields for greater progressive profiling – reduce the number of fields on your forms by only asking for a few pieces of information at a time
+- Use conditional fields for progressive profiling — this helps reduce the number of fields on your forms by only asking for a few pieces of information at a time.

 Style your Form for Clarity and Brevity

-- Keep your labels and form field descriptions succinct
+- Keep your labels and form field descriptions concise.

 Advanced Tip: Using CSS Media Queries